Minuscule 157: History

 It was written in 1122 for the Byzantine Emperor John Porphyrogenitus (1118-1143).
 The manuscript belonged to the Ducal Library at Urbino, and was brought to Rome by Pope Clement VII (1523-1534).

-In 1788 Andreas Birch made a facsimile of the manuscript.
+In 1788 scholar Andreas Birch made a facsimile of the manuscript.
 According to Birch, it is the most important manuscript of the New Testament except for Codex Vaticanus.
-It was examined by Scholz, and collated by Hoskier.
-C. R. Gregory saw it in 1886.
-Scrivener noted that this codex is often in agreement with codices Vaticanus (B), Bezae (D), Regius (L), 69, 106, and especially with 1.
+It was examined by scholar Johann Scholz, and collated by biblical scholar Herman C. Hoskier.
+Biblical scholar Caspar René Gregory saw it in 1886.
+Scrivener noted that this codex often agrees with codices Vaticanus (B), Bezae (D), Regius (L), 69, 106, and especially with Minuscule 1.

-It is currently housed at the Vatican Library (Urbinas gr.
-2), in Rome.
+It is currently housed at the Vatican Library (shelf number Urbinas gr.
+2), in Rome, Italy.